-- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] The Board notes an executed Agent Authorization Form present in the file. - [3] All disclosure materials were received in a timely fashion. - [4] No preliminary issues were raised by either party. - [5] This is the "lead file" from which evidence and arguments were carried forward, upon request of both parties, to other complaints heard by this panel the same week.
+- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] The Board notes an executed Agent Authorization Form present in the file. - [3] All disclosure materials were received in a timely fashion. - [4] No preliminary issues were raised by either party. - [5] Upon request, the Board agreed to carry forward evidence and arguments of both parties from "lead file" #75084 (respecting single best comparable, single versus multi-building, and construction "lull" arguments), heard by this panel the same week.